A number of things can increase your risk of having delayed ejaculation, including:

 - Medications, particularly certain antidepressants, high blood pressure medications or diuretics

-- Relationship problems, for example, problems communicating openly with your partner
+- Relationship problems, such as poor communication with your partner

 You Are ...
 The Campaign for Mayo Clinic